 - Effective attendance management.

 Training is important for all Governors, and we conduct an annual skills audit to identify need.
 The school buys into Hampshire Governor Training System, which provides training across the South of England as well as the Isle of Wight.
-During the past few years Governors have participated in a wide range of training including:
+All governors take part in induction and safeguarding training and undertake other training courses throughout the year.

 We evaluate the impact of the Governing Body to ensure we are making a positive contribution to school improvement.
 We do this in a number of ways, including through our regular Strategy Group meetings and our annual development day, which all Governors attend.